Calorie Calculator

 Portion strategy

-Decide your per-serving target before cooking.
-Build bowls around a core of vegetables, add a palm of protein, sprinkle fats thoughtfully, and check the per-serving result.
-Adjust with sauces at the end to land closer to your goal.
+Decide your per-serving calorie target before you start cooking.
+Build bowls and plates around a core of vegetables (aim for half the plate), add a palm-sized portion of protein, use fats thoughtfully, and check the per-serving result from the calculator.
+Adjust sauces, dressings, and toppings at the end to land closer to your target.
+Using the scenario comparison feature in this calculator allows you to test different portion sizes and ingredient combinations before you cook, helping you make informed decisions ahead of time.

 Case study

-Two sauce options: mayo 30 g at 680 kcal per 100 g gives 204 kcal.
-Greek yogurt 40 g at 59 kcal per 100 g gives 24 kcal.
-The swap saves about 180 kcal total or 60 kcal per serving for three servings while taste remains similar with spice and lemon.
+Two sauce options for a wrap: mayonnaise 30 g at 680 kcal per 100 g gives 204 kcal.
+Greek yogurt 40 g at 59 kcal per 100 g gives only 24 kcal.
+The swap saves about 180 kcal total, or 60 kcal per serving for three servings.
+When combined with spice, lemon juice, and fresh herbs, the taste remains similar while the calorie profile improves dramatically.
+If you make the same swap three times in a week, this single substitution can save about 540 kcal, which is meaningful for anyone managing their energy balance.

 Assumptions and what is not included

-• The unit toggle converts displays between kcal and kJ only.
+• The unit toggle converts display values between kilocalories (kcal) and kilojoules (kJ) only.
+It does not affect the underlying calculation.

-• Accuracy depends on your weighing and label values.
+• Accuracy depends entirely on your weighing method, the precision of your kitchen scale, and the label values you enter.

 Where do kcal per 100 g values come from?

-They typically come from food labels or databases such as USDA FoodData Central.
+They typically come from nutrition labels or food databases such as USDA FoodData Central.
 You can override any value to match the label on your specific product.

 Can I switch to kilojoules?